pago/pantr/README.markdown

 Documentation
 -------------

-The documentation has moved to the wiki: http://wiki.github.com/pago/pantr/
+The documentation has moved to the [wiki](http://wiki.github.com/pago/pantr/).

 License
 -------